MasoniteFramework/docs/the-craft-command.md

 $ craft migrate:reset
 ```

-Lastly, you can rollback just the last migration you tried migrating
+Lastly, you can rollback just the last set of migrations you tried migrating

 ```
 $ craft migrate:rollback